wangziqi2013/wangziqi2013.github.io/_posts/2020-07-01-residual-cache.markdown

 statically one-to-one mapped to the encoding cache. (**Note: It would be more natural to just say that the LLC tags are extended with an extra 2-byte field.**)

-On a cache access, the conventional cache is first probed.
-In the case of a hit, the metadata cache is read